Nemanjić dynasty: Serbia under the Nemanjić dynasty

 Serbia reached its height of power during the Nemanjić dynasty.
 The Serbian Kingdom was proclaimed in 1217, leading to the establishment of the Serbian Orthodox Church in 1219.
-In the same year Saint Sava published the first constitution in Serbia: St. Sava's Nomocanon.Tsar Stefan Dušan proclaimed the Serbian Empire in 1346.
+In the same year Saint Sava published the first constitution in Serbia: St. Sava's Nomocanon.
+Tsar Stefan Dušan proclaimed the Serbian Empire in 1346.
 During Dušan's rule, Serbia reached its territorial, political, and economical peak, proclaiming itself as the successor of the Byzantine Empire, and was the most powerful Balkan state of that time.
 Dušan enacted an extensive constitution, known as Dušan's Code, opened new trade routes, strengthened the state's economy, but its society's integration was unfinished and not unified enough until Ottoman invasion.
 Serbian medieval political identity has been profoundly shaped by the rule of this dynasty and its accomplishments, that were supported and cultivated by the Serbian Orthodox Church.

 Stefan Dušan attempted to organize a Crusade with the Pope against the threatening Turks, but he died suddenly in December 1355.
 He was succeeded by his son Uroš, called the Weak, a term that might also apply to the state of the empire, which slowly slid into a feudal fragmentation.
 This was a period marked by the rise of a new threat: the Ottoman Turk sultanate, which spread from Asia to Europe conquering Byzantium and then the other states in the Balkans.

 Members

-Coat of arms attributed to the Nemanjić dynasty in the Fojnica Armorial, based on the Ohmućević Armorial (late 16th century).
+Coat of arms attributed to the Nemanjić dynasty in the Fojnica Armorial, based on the Ohmučević Armorial (late 16th century).
 The double-headed eagle is attested for the flag of the medieval kingdom of Serbia by Angelino Dulcert (1339).